 Do not force shifting ! grip the neutral button well.
 Shift slowly between forward and reverse otherwise Engine will sometimes stall.
 If it stalls, don’t panic.
 Put gear in neutral and restart engine.
 If ever you are without engine power.
 Don’t panic.
 Let the boat drift to any depth around 20′, drop the anchor and call your Captain for help.

 The less weight the better performance.
 It is therefore recommended that luggage be kept to a minimum, water and fuel tanks be half full and the holding tank be emptied whenever possible.
 Cruise either at 1100rpm or plane at 3600 rpm.
 To plane, ensure you have no ropes or fenders in the water and ask passengers to momentarily step forward into the cockpit or the cabin.
 Start forward and aft bilge pumps.
 Put nose down by trim tabs and put out drive down by tilt buttons on the gear handle.
 Throttle to 3600 rpm and wait to plane.
 Once planed ask your guests to get comfortable.
 Ease off on the gas, adjust trim tabs to put nose up a little and tilt up the outdrive a little.
 Turn off bilge pumps.
 Occasionally turn them on if you feel the boat heavy.

 An 120v inverter with its own 12V Battery is installed in the engine room.
 The inverter is always left on.
-The inverter outlet plug is at the rear of the cockpit and will attach to the 120v boat outlet plug to supply 120V to the microwave, toaster and coffee maker and all 12V outlets work while underway or at anchor.
+The inverter outlet plug is at the rear of the cockpit and will attach to the 120v boat outlet plug to supply 120V to the fridge, microwave, toaster and coffee maker and all 120V receptacles to work while underway or at anchor.
 Do not operate more than one appliance at a time.
 The Hot water heater, the Cook top range and the Battery charger operate only on shore power.
 An alarm will sound when the inverter depletes its battery.
 Running the engine for 15 minutes should recharge the batteries.